petermcgillicudy/X/README.md

 # X: A Non-Modal Editor for the Terminal

 X is a non-modal editor for the terminal that can be used by everybody, even those few who don't know Lisp.
-Everything works as in regular visual editors.
+It works just like any other visual editor you might know.

 ## What Does X Mean?

-x is called x because x > vi.
+X is called `x` because `x > vi`.
 It's not much of a reason, but it’s technically correct and that’s good enough for me.

-If you try `x` and you like it, you could go to wherever `vi` is installed and install `x` there.
-It’s a convenient place and... well, you can call it using one less character.
-That's something.
+If you give `x` a try and end up liking it, feel free to install it where `vi` is typically found.
+It's a handy spot, and hey, you save one character when typing the command.
+That counts for something.

-One\* could suggest that once you are there, you can proclaim proudly:
+Some[^1] might suggest that once you've done this, you can proudly declare:

 `echo x > vi`

-That will show that you care about math and what is good and just.
+This shows your commitment to simplicity and fairness—mathematically speaking!

-#Why X?
+##Why Choose X?
+* Simple: It’s easy to use.
+* Fast: It runs smoothly without any fuss.
+* Convenient: You don’t have to type vi anymore!
-X is simple, fast, and convenient.
-Also, we don’t want Elon Musk to buy a text editor for 1 trillion dollars and rename it x, right?
+* And, most importantly, we want to avoid the scenario where Elon Musk buys a text editor for 1 trillion dollars and renames it to x.
+That would be absurd!

-*Not me, for legal reasons.
+[^1]Not me—just covering my legal bases.